India–Liechtenstein relations: Economic relations

 Bilateral trade between India and Liechtenstein reached a peak of $5 million in 2008-09 but has declined significantly in the following years.
 Trade was buoyed by the imports of $4.92 million (mostly of cereals, glass, and electrical machinery and equipment) by Liechtenstein from India in 2008–09.
 Trade between the two countries totaled $2 million in 2015–16, recording a growth of 47% over the previous fiscal.
 India exported $820,000 worth of goods to Liechtenstein, and imported $1.18 million.
 The main commodities exported by India to Liechtenstein are metal alloys, stones, machine tools, mechanical seals, basmati rice, and petroleum products.
 The major commodities imported by India from Liechtenstein are mechanical appliances and parts, electrical machinery and equipment, dies pigments and other coloring products, glass and glassware, articles made of aluminum and other base metals, and medical, surgical and other precision instruments.

 The Liechtenstein Financial Intelligence Unit (FIU) provided support to establish the India Financial Intelligence Unit (FIU), and supported the admission of the latter into the Egmont Group in 2007.
 India began negotiations with the EFTA, of which Liechtenstein is a member, for a Trade and Investment Agreement (TIA) in January 2012.

 In 2008, German tax authorities provided the Indian government with the names of 26 Indian account holders of the LGT Bank in Liechtenstein.
 Following an investigation, the Indian government informed the Supreme Court on 10 December 2010 that the Income Tax Department had found that 18 of the account holders had evaded taxes by depositing ₹43.83 crore in their LGT Bank accounts.
 The IT Department issued a total fine of ₹24.26 crore to the 18 account holders.
 On 4 July 2011, the Supreme Court ordered the Government to disclose the names of all 26 account holders to the public.
 The Government attempted to stall the Supreme Court order, but eventually disclosed the names of the 18 account holders who had been fined on 29 April 2014.
 However, the Government refused disclose the names of the remaining 8 account holders against whom no action was taken.

 On March 28, 2013, India and Liechtenstein signed a Tax Information Exchange Agreement (TIEA) on 28 March 2013, which came into effect on 20 January 2014.
 On 21 March 2017, Finance Minister Arun Jaitley informed Parliament that the Government had completed an investigation into account holders in unnamed Liechtenstein banks and had assessed that the holders had ₹6500 crore of undeclared income.

+India and Liechtenstein signed a free trade agreement in conjunction with the European Free Trade Association in March 2024.